 Eric Durrin stated that he 1) agreed the rule would have a fiscal impact, 2) that the DEQ estimates of fiscal impact were legitimate, 3) that the rule would have a significant adverse impact on small businesses, and 4) that he was not aware of ways that the economic impact could be reduced while still meeting the purpose of the rule.

 Several committee members stated that the current limits of the rule (only affecting CAGM in the Portland Air Quality Maintenance Area that produce 10 or more tons per year) increase the negative economic impact on the small businesses subject to the rule, because the rule is spurring competition from smaller unregulated operations, some run out of residential garages.
 Al Hooten said that, while the CAGMs subject to the proposed rule have cut back production and are installing baghouses, a new health risk is being created as individuals fill the production gap by making colored glass with metal HAP in their garages, without control devices.
-Chris Winter suggested that applying the rule only to the Portland area incentivizes facilities to move outside that border rather than install control devices.
+Chris Winter stated that applying the rule only to the Portland area incentivizes facilities to move outside that border rather than install control devices.
 The committee suggested that applying the rule statewide and lowering the applicability threshold from 10 tons per year to one, 100 or 1,000 pounds per year would better protect public health and reduce incentives to circumvent the rule.

 Al Hooten and other committee members requested that the fiscal impact analysis for Bullseye show an estimated cost if one baghouse is installed due to the proposed rule, in addition to the zero and two baghouse scenarios included in the calculations.
 Chris Winter and others requested that DEQ annualize the initial capital costs in the fiscal impact analysis, in order to present all costs on a per-year basis.
 Amanda Jarman requested that DEQ build the capacity to quantify health benefits for future rulemakings.